 Adding baking soda to an aquarium can be beneficial if the pH level is too low, meaning the water is more acidic.
 By raising the pH level, baking soda can help create a more alkaline environment, which is often preferable for many types of fish and plants.

-See also Where to watch fish tank kings
+See also Best fish for one gallon tank

 However, it is important to note that adding too much baking soda can cause the pH level to become too high, resulting in an excessively alkaline environment.
 This can be detrimental to the health of the aquatic life and may lead to stress, illness, or even death.